Eve of Naharon: Significance

 According to Arturo González, the director of the Desert Museum in Saltillo, Mexico, and the lead archaeologist of this project, the bone structure of the skeleton is more consistent with that of people from Southern Asia than that of people from Northern Asia.

 This similarity with Southern Asian skeletal types has called into question the timeline and geographic origin in the current theory of New World settlement by peoples from Northern Asia.

 This implies that people may not have come to America from North Asia through a land bridge which is now underwater as previously thought, as many scientists believe that the first peoples of America arrived by land and by sea in coast hugging canoes from Northern Asia across what is now the Bering Strait.

 The first peoples filtered into the Americas from Asia in Paleolithic times, possibly continuing to arrive until around 10,000 BCE, when melting glaciers submerged the land bridge and isolated the American continents from the rest of the world.

-The Bering Strait theory

-According to the Bering Strait theory, people from Northeast Asia crossed on a land or ice bridge (where the Bering Strait is today) and entered America through Alaska.
-This may have happened during the last Ice Age.